Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 - asthenic body type.

 Chorea affects children of preschool and school age.
-At the age of up to 3 and after 15 years, the disease practically does not occur.
-Girls are also more prone to the disease than boys.
+Under the age of 3 and after 15 years, the disease practically does not occur.
+There is also a greater propensity for the disease in girls than in boys.

 The course of chorea and its symptoms:

-Chorea develops gradually after suffering tonsillitis, scarlet fever, tonsillitis or influenza.
-All the main features can be classified into 4 groups:
+Chorea develops gradually after tonsillitis, scarlet fever, tonsillitis or flu.
+All main signs can be classified into 4 groups:

 1. hyperkinesis (involuntary and uncontrolled muscle movements);